marcinofulus/iCSEbook1/school/source/abitur/2013/en/stoffwechsel.rst

   P_T(S) = \frac{P(S \cap T)}{P(T)} = \frac{0{.}00074\cdot 0{.}995}{0{.}00853} \approx 0{.}0863\,.

-This means that, for a positive test, only 8.63% have in fact a metabolic disorder.
+This means that for a positive test, only in 8.63%  of all cases a metabolic disorder is found.

-**Lösung zu Teil c**
+**Solution of part c**

 The probability that a randomly selected child has a metabolic disorder and is tested positively is: